t7-reapy/t7_workspace/SCRIPTING.md

 In this document, there will be tips and stuff around my investigations and discoveries around tryarch scripts (... or community scripts).
 I think this effort is worth it considering me starting from scratch, for a later me or newcomer.
 I won't cover the very basics of programming of course, but I will cover specific stuff about the scripts I read and what is worth to note (to re-use, to overwrite, or to understand).

+## Weapons

+If the map include weapons that are not linked (espeically the ones buyable on the walls), the map doesn't run.

 ## AI

 ### Basic AI